 “I have a great love for Tulane and I thought a place that has such a diverse history, and diverse community, is the right place to do this,” he said.

-By launching the scholarship in June, Lane chose to honor the 50th anniversary of the Stonewall Riots in New York City, widely considered the birth of the gay liberation movement.
+By launching the scholarship last June, Lane chose to honor the 50th anniversary of the Stonewall Riots in New York City, widely considered the birth of the gay liberation movement.
 The uprising of violent demonstrations on June 28, 1969 in Greenwich Village’s Stonewall Inn against a police raid led to the establishment of national organizations fighting for the rights of LGBTQ communities.
 A year after the riots, New York City saw its first Gay Pride Parade.In that historical context, Lane wants the scholarship not only to help students, but to continue to spur change in law firms about the importance of having a diverse roster of attorneys.

 “Law firms have gradually come to understand that diversity is not just the right thing to do, but it’s what our clients demand,” he said.
 “It’s still hard today for someone to recognize and accept who they are, and diversity within law schools will only help in that fight.
 But it takes time.”